chrahul/-Microservices-tutorial/README.md

 ## Mastering Microservices: A Journey from Monolith to Distributed Systems

-Welcome to the Microservices Architecture Design!

-Here, we are going to explore designing microservices architecture using industry-recognized design patterns, principles, and best practices.
-Starting from a basic monolithic architecture, we progressively evolve to event-driven microservices and serverless microservices architectures.

-I'll take a hands-on approach, ensuring practical learning with real-world patterns to design scalable, resilient, and highly available systems.
+Welcome to **Mastering Microservices: A Journey from Monolith to Distributed Systems**!
+In this talk, I will be sharing my journey and real-world experiences in designing **Cloud Native Microservices Architectures**, leveraging **DevOps** practices, and evolving software systems from **monolithic architectures** to **event-driven microservices**.

+This repository contains the materials and architectural designs discussed during the talk, offering practical insights into how microservices can scale, enhance resilience, and drive performance in distributed systems.

+---
+## **Overview**

+Throughout the talk, I will explore key design patterns, principles, and best practices for building and evolving modern architectures.
+This is not just a theoretical session—it's a **hands-on, practical guide** based on my experience working with **cloud-native**, **DevOps-driven architectures**.

+### Topics Covered:
+- **What are Microservices?**: Key concepts, monolithic vs microservices.
+- **Designing Microservices**: Principles like Single Responsibility, Domain-Driven Design, and Bounded Context.
+- **Building Microservices**: Communication strategies, REST APIs, gRPC, event-driven architectures.
+- **Securing Microservices**: OAuth2, mTLS, API Gateway security.
+- **Microservices Deployment**: CI/CD pipelines, containerization, Kubernetes orchestration.
+- **Scaling Microservices**: Horizontal scaling, load balancing, and fault tolerance.
+- **Advanced Topics**: Event-driven microservices, serverless architecture, and service mesh.

-## Course Overview
+## Topic by Topic Overview

-### **Module 1: Introduction to Microservices**
+### **Section 1: Introduction to Microservices**
 - **What are Microservices?**
   - Definition and key concepts
   - Monolithic vs Microservices architecture